ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 could reverse-engineer this from the 1-D index, but again, this is outside of scope for `basic_mdspan`.

+A C++ linear algebra library has a few approaches for dealing with this.

+1. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
+Algortithms could specialize on those tags.

+2. It could introduce a hierarchy of higher-level classes for representing linear algebra objects, use `basic_mdspan` (or something like it) underneath, and write algorithms to those higher-level classes.

+3. It could imitate the BLAS, by introducing different function names, if the layouts and accessors do not sufficiently describe the arguments.

+In our proposal D1673R0, we take Approach 3.
+Our view is that a BLAS-like interface should be as low-level as possible.
+If a different library wants to implement a "Matlab in C++," it could then build on this low-level library.
+We also do not want to pollute `basic_mdspan` -- a simple class meant to be easy for the compiler to optimize -- with extra baggage for representing what amounts to sparse matrices.

 ### BLAS General calls for a new mdspan layout

 All BLAS matrix types but the Packed types actually assume the same